younata/younata.github.io/_posts/2025-06-13-whats-new-in-testing-swift-6-2.md

 In March, the [Testing Workgroup](https://www.swift.org/testing-workgroup/) was formalized with our first meeting on March 10th.

-The Testing workgroup was created to govern the Swift Testing and Corelibs XCTest - the open source XCTest - projects, to improve the state of testing in Swift & related tools, and to send feedback to other groups within the swift community about unmet testing needs - like how swiftui should be testable.
+The Testing workgroup was created to govern the [Swift Testing](https://github.com/swiftlang/swift-testing/) and [Corelibs XCTest](https://github.com/swiftlang/swift-corelibs-xctest) - the open source XCTest - projects, to improve the state of testing in Swift & related tools, and to send feedback to other groups within the swift community about unmet testing needs - like how swiftui should be testable.

-The Testing Workgroup core team currently consists of Brandon Williams, Brian Croom, Jonathan Greenspan, Mahrten Engels, Paul LeMarquand, Stuart Montgomery and me.
+The Testing Workgroup core team currently consists of Brandon Williams, Brian Croom, Jonathan Grynspan, Maarten Engels, Paul LeMarquand, Stuart Montgomery and me.

 We meet every other Monday at 1 pm pacific time.
 If you're interested in attending, please send a message to [@testing-workgroup](https://forums.swift.org/new-message?groupname=testing-workgroup) on the Swift Forums.